SillyTavern/SillyTavern-Docs/Usage/API Connections/horde.md

 When using Horde **never send** any personal information such as names, email addresses, etc.
 !!!

-Switching on the "Trusted Workers Only" checkbox will help avoid this problem entirely, but will result in fewer available Workers.
+Switching on the "Trusted Workers Only" checkbox will limit the selection of available workers to only those who have been hosting on Horde for a while and are generally considered trusted.
+But they could still be seeing prompts, for example by hosting using unaccounted software.

 To help reduce this problem, SillyTavern has built in the following feature: